Ideas-Laboratory/O3NJ/readme.md

 var NJ = new NeighborJoining(D, taxa, classify);
 NJ.buildTree();
 ```
-3. For MDS, you possibly also need 2D data after dimension reduction.
+3. You possibly also need 2D MDS data for scatterplots.

 If you have problems, please submit an issue.